PERTS/docs/r_imports_best_practices.md

 So, try to use `modules` which give us explicit imports, and forces package namespacing.

 * Importing a script with `use()` like so: `sql <- modules::use('sql.R')` 1) makes it explicit where all sql functions came from, and 2) makes it easier to avoid/debug namespace collisions i.e. there no hidden side-effects on your environment.
 * Code inside scripts which are imported via `modules::use` must explicitly declare the packages they're using; calling `library()` will raise an error.
-Cod must either use double colon syntax for each package function, e.g. `dplyr::summarise()`, or use modules' equivalent of `library()`, which looks like `modules::import('dplyr')`.
+Code must either use double colon syntax for each package function, e.g. `dplyr::summarise()`, or use modules' equivalent of `library()`, which looks like `modules::import('dplyr')`.
 In both cases it can't affect the environments of calling scripts.
 Using the `::` is preferred for new code.
 Using `import()` can make adapting old code for use in modules easier.

 ## Akward exceptions